AKIvan/akivan.github.io/_posts/2021-02-09-Multi-Region-Cross-Account-CodePipeline.md

 ### Why do we need this?

-There are many more use-cases where multi-account and cross-region CloudFormation stacks can be useful.
+There are many use-cases where multi-account and cross-region CloudFormation stacks can be useful.
 It happens a lot when you have one pipeline but the same deployment need to be done on different region, and also to cover the concept of test and production.
 This is some main steps that can help you start from some Account like (Tools) and deployment goes to Test and Production Account but on two regions or at least can help you to build similar one.

 _AWS CodePipeline is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.
 CodePipeline automates the build, test, and deploy phases of your release process every time there is a code change, based on the release model you define.
 This enables you to rapidly and reliably deliver features and updates._

 So the first thing is S3 Bucket on each region that we desire to deploy.
 After the buckets are created in their respective region, I decided to use SSM Parameters to provide the Pipeline with the buckets.
 Pipeline needs 1 bucket per target region.
-After this we can start with the pipeline itself.
 <p>&nbsp;</p>